 - Step 5: Bon Appetit!

 As was hopefully represented in this computational thinking example, this process is a shift in how we approach problem solving.
 With a formulaic process, we can navigate complexity and stay focused on what is important, without losing site of the solution amongst all the noise.
-And even though this was a basic example, it’s clear that computational thinking can be replicated to solve problems with mass amounts of data and guide unknown journeys through these data-filled landscapes.
+And even though this was a basic example of computational thinking, it’s clear that the process can be replicated to solve problems with mass amounts of data and guide unknown journeys through these data-filled landscapes.

 Why is Computational Thinking Important?